bjackels5/social-media/README.md

     * /api/thoughts
         * GET to get all thoughts
-        * GET to get a single thought by its _id
         * POST to create a new thought (don't forget to push the created thought's _id to the associated user's thoughts array field)